-For any of us to open up and talk about our difficulties, requires trust and a feeling of being at ease with the person we're with.
-I would seek to offer you this, and make you feel at home in my sunny, peaceful room with wildlife and trees all around.
+To open up and talk about our difficulties, requires trust and a feeling of being at ease with the person we're with.
+I would seek to offer you this, and help you feel at home in my sunny, peaceful room with wildlife and trees all around.

 Making Contact with me: